 The following procedure must be used for groups seeking recognition as The University of Tennessee Southern organizations:

-Registered Student Organization Application should include:
+To start a student organization: Registered Student Organization Application should include the following:

 - a Constitution (which should include name, purpose, meetings, officers, and terms, rules of membership, and other information deemed relevant to the operation of the organization);